First-Person Pronouns — Correct Use, Rules & Examples

 While most academic writing does not allow their use, some disciplines accept first-person pronouns.
 You may use these pronouns in your academic paper to achieve the following:

-• organise your texts
+• Organize your texts

 • Guide your readers through your arguments